If you are living in the UK, Europe or Australia, you will know PRINCE2, but in North America or the Middle East, you

-Also, please note that since every project is unique you must tailor and customize the theme and processes to suit your project’s needs.
+Every project is unique, and you must tailor and customize the theme and the processes to suit your needs.

 Benefits of PRINCE2

 It Provides Methodology

 PRINCE2 provides you with a methodology to complete the project.
-This methodology has a theme and processes which guide you with regards to why, how, and whom.
-You can customize the theme according to your project requirements.
+This methodology has a theme and processes to guide why, how, and whom.
+You can customize the theme as per your requirements.

-It also provides you with pre-made templates which can be very useful for various project management-related activities.
+PRINCE2 has pre-made templates for various project management-related activities.

-This is something that the PMBOK does not provide you with; it provides you with the framework or the “how” part of the project.
+The PMBOK does not provide you with methodology; it provides you with the framework, or the “how” part of the project.

 Management by Exception

 PRINCE2 uses management by exception.
-This means as long as the issue is below the tolerance limit, the project manager will manage it and the issue will become an exception when it crosses the tolerance limit, it becomes an exception.
+As long as the issue is below the tolerance limit, the project manager will manage it and the issue will become an exception when it crosses the tolerance limit.

 PRINCE2 was developed after consultation with professionals throughout the world.
 It will improve your skills and you will be confident and more likely to complete projects successfully.

-It brings you to a common platform, and allows you to sync your knowledge with the best industry practices and hence you will be in control.
+It brings stakeholders to a common platform and allows you to synchronize with the best industry practices.

-The PRINCE2 qualification is globally recognized, and having it on your resume will greatly increase its weight.
+PRINCE2 is globally recognized and having it will give your resume more weight.

-For many UK government contracts, PRINCE2 is mandatory and you cannot apply for these jobs unless you are PRINCE2 qualified.
+For many UK government contracts, PRINCE2 is mandatory.

 How to Become PRINCE2 Qualified

-To become PRINCE2 qualified, you need to contact the PRINCE2 training providers.
-They provide you with the training and conduct the exam.
+However, to become PRINCE2 qualified, you need to contact the training providers registered with AXELOS.
+They will provide training and then conduct the exam.